-Here is Tamara talking about the @sewindful methodology.
+Here is Tamara talking about the @sewindful methodology and Liz sharing her insights from this mindful textiles intervention.
 Although the activity is creative, the guidance and exercises are designed to tap into core brain networks that we need to “work out” when training in mindfulness.
 Focused attention can be enhanced by different types of stiches and even different lengths of thread.
 Mind wandering can be monitored (more safely) in relation to the sewing activity, but around themes that are highly relevant to post natal depression (judging, rumination, comparison etc).
-The group are designing and now creating a quilt which includes both the “gorgeous squares” and also their “process squares”.
-The latter are those which demonstrate how their stiches and creative choices map onto their growing understanding of their bodies and minds.
+Find out more about how we explored “Getting it Wrong” in this short video.

-Weaving a new story: a project investigating how mindful textile work can support mothers with post-natal depression is a 2017 project for the Mindfulness Centre.
-Working with funding from King’s Cultural Institute, support from Cocoon and two enthusiastic Master’s students from King’s College London, this 10-week intervention aims to use the creative arts as a way to train mindfulness, transform stories about post natal depression and have an amazing celebration of women and mothers at a final show (Mothering Sunday 2017).
+Weaving a new story: a project investigating how mindful textile work can support mothers with post-natal depression is a 2017 project for the Mindfulness.
+Centre.
+Working with funding from King’s Cultural Institute, support from Cocoon and two enthusiastic Master’s students from King’s College London, this 10-week intervention aims to use the creative arts as a way to train mindfulness, transform stories about post natal depression.

 Liz Finegold is the textiles/artistic lead on the project.
 Her work looks at how women can be supported to self-manage mental health challenges via creative endeavours (textiles, painting, sewing, craft etc).
 Mindfulness is the thread of the work, using the creative endeavour to explicitly explore mind and body states to increase awareness.